senordelaflor/bethel-test-project/README.md

 I have added some scrollTo animation for when the menu links or arrow down are clicked.
 Moreover, I added a function that animates the numbers by counting to them.
 Also, I have added some basic animation for the navbar as well as a hamburger menu for the mobile version.

+## Performance.

+After minification, bethel.css weighs 25kb.
+After minification and uglifying, bethel.js weighs 4kb.
+If we gzip both files, we end up with bethel.css weighing 5kb and bethel.js weighing 2kb, which is great savings in terms of bandwidth.
+Furthermore, the images can be lazyloaded to further improve page load speeds, as long as we are okay with not having all images available right away.

-Let me kno if you have any questions,
+Let me know if you have any questions,

 Looking forward to hearing back from you!